meltano/hub/singer/docs.md

 ## Meltano Usage Metrics

-Meltano shares [anonymous usage stats](https://meltano.com/docs/settings.html#send-anonymous-usage-stats) with the Meltano team using Google Analytics.
-We use this data to learn about the size of our user base and the specific Meltano features they are (or not yet) using, which helps us determine the highest impact changes we can make to both the Meltano itself and the ecosystem more broadly.
+Meltano collects [anonymous usage stats](https://meltano.com/docs/settings.html#send-anonymous-usage-stats) using Google Analytics.
+We use this data to learn about the size of our user base and overal feature usage.

-As a way to share these findings with the community we started aggregating some metrics about the usage of taps and targets from within Meltano.
-Our hope is that by giving our community more data points about usage, it will allow us all to make more informed decisions about the suitability of a tap or target for our specific use cases.
-Metrics will only show up on a plugin page if they're non-zero.
+This helps us determine the highest impact improvements we can make to Meltano and the Singer ecosystem.

+To better support the Meltano and Singer communities, we have started aggregating metrics about the usage of taps and targets within Meltano.
+In line with our value of [Transparency](https://meltano.com/docs/#transparency), we are sharing this data with the communithy to help everyone better understand the overall quality of Singer connectors.

 <u>Current Metrics:</u>

-- Executions (Last 3 Months): The sum of executions (elt or invoke) that used the plugin.
+- Executions (Last 3 Months): The sum of executions via [`meltano elt`](https://meltano.com/docs/command-line-interface.html#elt) or [`meltano invoke`](https://meltano.com/docs/command-line-interface.html#invoke)) that used the plugin.

-- Projects (Last 3 Months): The distinct count of project GUIDs that have executed the plugin at least once in the last 3 months.
+- Projects (Last 3 Months): The distinct count of [project IDs](https://meltano.com/docs/settings.html#project-id) that have executed the plugin at least once in the last 3 months.

+Note that metrics will only show up on a plugin page if they're non-zero.

 Currently these metrics do not take into account the specific variant of the plugin but rather an aggregation of all variants used under that plugin's namespace.
 This is a limitation of the event data that's being collected.
-For example tap-gitlab has multiple variants ([MeltanoLabs](https://github.com/MeltanoLabs/tap-gitlab), [singer-io](https://github.com/singer-io/tap-gitlab), etc.) which are all rolled up into the parent tap-gitlab namespace.
+For example, [tap-gitlab](/taps/gitlab) has multiple variants ([MeltanoLabs](https://github.com/MeltanoLabs/tap-gitlab), [singer-io](https://github.com/singer-io/tap-gitlab), etc.) which are all rolled up into the parent tap-gitlab namespace.

-Of course another important caveat is that Meltano makes it easy for users to opt out of sending usage stats so we can logically assume that the metrics will be undercounted, although its difficult to estimate by how much.
+Since Meltano makes it easy for users to [opt out](https://meltano.com/docs/settings.html#send-anonymous-usage-stats) of sending usage stats we assume that metrics are undercounted.

 Checkout the [Meltano Squared](https://gitlab.com/meltano/squared) repository to see how we're using Meltano to extract and aggregate these metrics.